DanielAdeyemi/Epicodus_project6/README.md

 #### From the terminal:
 * Clone my repository from GitHub using `git clone https://github.com/DanielAdeyemi/https://github.com/DanielAdeyemi/Epicodus_project6.git`
 * Navigate to the downloaded folder using ***cd*** command
+* Create `.env` file in the top level of directory
+* For secure use of your key (and good practice), make sure you create *.env* file in your project and also put .env file inside `.gitignore`. *(Note: commit and push new .gitignore file as soon as you created .env and updated your gitignore!)*
 * Execute **code .** command in your terminal and it will open all source code in your code editor.
 *Note: to run this project locally you will need to have Node.
 After you cloned and open repository - execute `npm install` in command line to gain access to webpack*
 #### API keys requirement:
-This program requires an API key from [ExchangeRate-API](https://www.exchangerate-api.com.
+This program requires an API key from [ExchangeRate-API](https://www.exchangerate-api.com).
-For secure use of your key (and good practice), make sure you create *.env* file in your project and also put .env file inside `.gitignore`. *(Note: commit and push new .gitignore file as soon as you created .env and updated your gitignore!)*

 You can get key by going to the link above and  either request a free API key by just entering your email *(but be aware - free key has very limited functionality!)*
 **OR** by following steps below:
 * in navigation bar on top of the page click `GET STARTED` button